 Trethewey succeeds Philip Levine as Poet Laureate and joins a long line of distinguished poets who have served in the position including W. S. Merwin, Kay Ryan, Charles Simic, Donald Hall, Ted Kooser, Louise Glück, Billy Collins, Stanley Kunitz, Robert Pinsky, Robert Hass, and Rita Dove.

 She is the author of three poetry collections, including "Native Guard," (2006), winner of the 2007 Pulitzer Prize in Poetry; "Bellocq's Ophelia" (2002); and "Domestic Work" (2000).
-Her newest collection of poems, "Thrall," is forthcoming from Houghton Mifflin Harcourt in 2012.
+Her newest collection of poems, "Thrall," was published by Houghton Mifflin Harcourt in 2012.
 Trethewey is the author of a nonfiction book, "Beyond Katrina: A Meditation on the Mississippi Gulf Coast" (2010).

 The Poet Laureate is selected for a one-year term by the Librarian of Congress.
 The choice is based on poetic merit alone and has included a wide variety of poetic styles.